V-Sekai/unity-mesh-deform-direct-delta-mush/readme.md

 The [paper](https://www.ea.com/seed/news/siggraph2019-direct-delta-mush) also shows some variants which are equivalent to special cases of several previous skinning algorithms.

 - The variant 0 is the full DDM model.

-Keep in mind that using less precomputation data doesn't mean the performance would be improved.
-The visual effect of different variants are shown below.
-For DDM v0 and DDM v2, there are less collapsing artifact, and v0 keeps the shape mostly, thus performs the best.

 | LBS                                 | v0                                 |
 | ----------------------------------- | ---------------------------------- |